vmeta777/tlgame/_articles/Timeline Game - Rare Pepes.md

 ![](https://pbs.twimg.com/media/Fv9wq2MWcAIKpaD?format=jpg&name=4096x4096)
 ![](https://pbs.twimg.com/media/Fv9w1OoWcAo7gVy?format=jpg&name=4096x4096)

 The set adds a new Pepe archetype and support line for Timeline Game as a playable game, while also calling back to an era on crypto twitter that won't be forgotten anytime soon.
-It includes clay art + AI renditions of painted Pepes in the style of Picasso, Francis Bacon and more.
+It includes clay art, digital illustrations + AI renditions of painted Pepes in the style of Picasso, Francis Bacon and more.

 [You can view the Rare Pepes collection on OpenSea here.](https://opensea.io/collection/tlg-rare-pepes)